KathiSa/climateindoorsimulation/Occupancy.md

 ## Occupancy settings

 ![Occupancy Start Page](images/ocp_start_page.png)
+*Figure 1: occupancy start page*

 1. "Return to home" This Button will redirect to the landing page
 2. "Back" This button goes back to the previous page "File Input"
-3. "Proceed to simulation Parameters" Redirects to the next page "Room Parameters" (only if timeframe and occupancy file are uploaded)
+3. "Proceed to simulation Parameters" Redirects to the next page "Room" (only if timeframe and occupancy file are uploaded)

 After the idf and epw file are uploaded the next step is to create a timeframe and upload an occupancy of the room.
-This page let the user set the timeframe and a file with occupany information.
+This page let the user set the timeframe and a create or upload a file with occupany information.
 With the buttons on the bottom is is possible to navigate to the previous page, back to the landing page and proceed to the next page.
-To proceed to the next page, the simulation parameter page, all information on this site need to be uploaded or created.
-It the timeframe or file is missing it is not possible to proceed to the next site.
+To proceed to the next page, the simulation room parameter page, all information on this site need to be uploaded or created.
+If the timeframe or file is missing it is not possible to proceed to the next site.

 ## Set timeframe
 ![Occupancy set Timeframe](images/ocp_timeframe.png)
+*Figure 2: occupancy - set timeframe*

 1. "Start date":  Set start date for the simulation
 2. "End date": Set end date for the simulation
 3. "Enter time frame":  Saves timeframe

-Here the user need to enter a timeframe for the simulation.
+Here the user needs to enter a timeframe for the simulation.
 Be aware that the timeframe should match the occupancy upload.
-If the timeframe is longer than the occupancy will be filled up with no people and closed windows.
+If the timeframe is longer than the occupancy, the remaining days will be filled up with no people and closed windows.
 If the occupancy is longer than the timeframe the occupancy will be cut of.

 IMPORTANT!
 It is not possible to simulate a timeframe longer than a year.
-Is is also only possible to simulate dates within a year.
+Is is only possible to simulate dates within a year.
 For example, it is not possible to simulate a timeframe from 12.12.2023 - 15.01.2023.
 This is due to EnergyPlus.
 EnergyPlus only saved the day and month but not the year for the simulation!
 The maximal lenght for a simulation is therefore exactly a year.

 ![Occupancy timeframe saved](images/ocp_timeframe_saved.png)
+*Figure 3: occupancy - saved timeframe*

 1. Showcases the selected and saved timeframe
 2. "Delete selected timeframe": To change current timeframe, delete timeframe and enter new one

 ## Upload custom occupancy file
 ![Occupancy upload file](images/ocp_upload_file.png)
+*Figure 4: occupancy - upload file*

 1. "Choose file": Button will open directory from home computer to choose a file to upload
 2. "Upload custom occupancy": After selecting a file, click here to upload file.